tilt-dev/tilt.build/blog/index.md

 </div>

 <div class="col--blogDescription">
-Thoughts on how to make microservices easier to run, debug, and collaborate on locally
+Thoughts on how to make services easier to run, debug, and collaborate on locally
 </div>
 </div>